marchaefner/jedit-AnchoredSelection/README.md

 ### Known issues

   * Statusbar widget: Re/Unloading the plugin does not remove the widget or its handlers, i.e. unloading does not actually work.
 This needs a crafty workaround due to jEdits wanting statusbar implementation.
-  * Changing keyboard shortcuts for overridden actions must be done in the overridden action set ("Builtin Commands - anchored selection compatible").

 ### TODOs
   * general code cleanup